etherean-org/etherean-org.github.io/_posts/2020-10-04-ethereum-is-a-casino.md

 ---
 ![A man plays slot machines]({{page.image}})

 <p style="text-align: center"><sub>A recent explosion of DeFi applications has caused gas prices to soar and made Ethereum all but unusable for anything else.
 As a result, the network feels more and more like a casino.
-At a casino, the house always wins.
+Remember: at a casino, the house always wins.
 (Photo by <a href="https://unsplash.com/@carltraw?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Carl Raw</a> on Unsplash.)</sub></p>

 # The Rise of DeFi